Solomon Schonfeld: During the Holocaust

 "That in view of the massacres and starvation of Jews and others in enemy and enemy-occupied countries, this House asks H. M. Government, following the United Nations Declaration read to both Houses of Parliament on 17th December, 1942, and in consultation with the Dominion Governments and the Government of India, to declare its readiness to find temporary refuge in its own territories or in territories under its control for endangered persons who are able to leave those countries; to appeal to the Governments of countries bordering on enemy and enemy-occupied countries to allow temporary asylum and transit facilities for such persons; to offer to those Governments, so far as practicable, such help as may be needed to facilitate their co-operation; and to invite the other Allied Governments to consider similar action."

 Within ten days, two Archbishops, eight Peers, four Bishops, the Episcopate of England and Wales and 48 members of all parties signed the notice of meeting to consider the Motion.
 Eventually the number of members of Parliament in support of the motion rose to 177.

 In January 1943 Schonfeld worked with Eleanor Rathbone to devise a practical rescue plan, but they then encountered Zionist opposition.
 The Parliamentary motion had omitted Palestine as a haven, and was therefore vocally opposed as was the case with the Mauritius initiatives.

 He assumed that if he owned an island he is free to invite Jews who can escape from the continent to stay there even for extended periods.
 He got positive response from the Colonial Office, raised £10,000 and purchased Stranger's Cey, an island in the British Bahamas.
 Later a different Colonial Office department countered the initial support for the plan.

 Schonfeld considered as another failure his unsuccessful request to the British government to heed Rabbi Weissmandl's plea to bomb the railway tracks to Auschwitz and possibly the crematoria.

-After the war he went to liberated Europe (e.g. Poland) to bring children and others to England, help and serve the survivors.
+After the war he went to liberated Europe (e.g. Poland) to bring children who had been hidden by locals to England, help and serve the survivors in displaced persons camps in Germany.